numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 Linking keyed maps to room or location descriptions is an obvious plus.
 Building linked, responsive dungeon maps turned out to be trickier than we thought it would be.
 Web 1.0 style [image maps]() are not [responsive]() and so don't cut it in 2022.
 We don't think we've arrived at the best solution yet, but here is what we're doing right now.

 Let's start with a simple six room dungeon.

+Using this method you are limited to rectangular target areas on your maps.
+[Another method uses SVGs](http://thenewcode.com/760/Create-A-Responsive-Imagemap-With-SVG), which allows for any kind of target shape.
+We'll try that next.

 Maps perform multiple functions.
 For us, the two most important are communicating: